hharte/mm_manager/README.md

 1. Please make sure you run `mm_manager` with the `-l &lt;filename>` option to generate the session transcript of all the data sent to and from the manager.
 Please attach this file to your bug report.
+2. Use mm_manager’s `-p &lt;pcapfile.pcap>` option to save a packet capture and attach this file to your bug report.
-2. Please provide information about the type of Millennium phone you have and what ROM version it’s running.
+3. Please provide information about the type of Millennium phone you have and what ROM version it’s running.
 Some of this information is displayed by `mm_manager` after it connects to the phone.
-3. Please provide details about the operating system you are using, what kind of modem you are using, and if you are using a serial modem, what type of serial port you are using (built-in PC serial port, USB serial port, etc.)
+4. Please provide details about the operating system you are using, what kind of modem you are using, and if you are using a serial modem, what type of serial port you are using (built-in PC serial port, USB serial port, etc.)
-4. Please provide details about the phone lines you are using: Are they VoIP, POTS, going through your own PBX, or going over the PSTN?
+5. Please provide details about the phone lines you are using: Are they VoIP, POTS, going through your own PBX, or going over the PSTN?
 Analog and TDM switches are preferable to VoIP, if at all possible.
-5. Steps to reproduce the issue.
+6. Steps to reproduce the issue.

 # Known Issues